retromcorg/ChatGuard/.github/CONTRIBUTING.md

 # Contributing
-ChatGuard has a backlog which you can visit [here](https://github.com/users/AleksandarHaralanov/projects/1).
+ChatGuard has a devlog which you can visit [here](https://github.com/users/AleksandarHaralanov/projects/1).

 ## Coding Conventions
 When reading the code, you'll quickly get the hang of it.
 Focus on optimizing for readability: